MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_Countdown.md

 :::image type="content" source="media/BA_CONC_CountdownExample2.png" alt-text="Ad with a countdown in days.":::

-Ads with countdowns only run while the countdown is relevant — they won't start running until a specific day and time that you set, and they'll stop running when the countdown timer expires.
+Ads with countdowns only run while the countdown is relevant â€” they won't start running until a specific day and time that you set, and they'll stop running when the countdown timer expires.

 ## Create an ad with a countdown